Blog

 1. Jammers: Jamming is one of the most common mitigation techniques used in anti-drone technology.
 Jammers work by emitting strong radio frequency signals that interfere with the communication link between the drone and its operator.
 This disruption causes the drone to lose its connection with the operator, forcing it to either land safely or return to its launch point.
 There are several types of jammers, including GPS jammers, which block the GPS signals that guide the drone, and communication jammers, which interfere with the control signals.

 2. Spoofers: Spoofing is a more advanced mitigation technique that involves manipulating the drone’s communication signals to take control of its navigation or communication systems.
 In a typical spoofing scenario, a spoofer transmits fake GPS signals or command signals to the drone, tricking it into thinking it is following legitimate instructions.
-Spoofing can be used to redirect drones to a safe location or to force them to land in a controlled area, reducing the risk of a dangerous situation.
+GNSS drone spoofers are specifically designed to send false GPS signals, effectively misleading the drone’s navigation system and causing it to veer off course.
+This can be used to redirect drones to a safe location or force them to land in a controlled area, reducing the risk of a dangerous situation or intrusion.

 Neutralization Methods